teward/adaptivecardsng/README.md

 This is heavily useful in automated bot response applications, etc. including those built upon and working with Microsoft Teams and the Microsoft bot frameworks.

+This way, you can use Python object-oriented programming to easily generate the JSON for objects and cards without ever having to touch the JSON underneath.

 ### Aren't there several Adaptive Cards frameworks already for Python?